-Bernardo Sousa, a final-year master’s student in Computer Science and Engineering, and Francisco Heleno, a first-year student in the same course, are two of the volunteers on the latest team responsible for developing the web app, as part of a project in collaboration with the Introduction to Information Systems and Computer Engineering curricular unit.
+Bernardo Sousa, a final-year master’s student in Computer Science and Engineering, and Francisco Heleno, a first-year student in the same course, are two of the volunteers on the latest team responsible for developing the web app, as part of a project in collaboration with the Academic Development Office (NDA).

 “What we did was take an unfinished project [started in 2018] that had the visual design, and add the necessary data, information, and features for the tool to function effectively”, explains Bernardo Sousa.
 “There is no other tool of this kind,” he notes.
 Still, he emphasises that “the first thing” to do will be to listen to the students after they use the tool, since “it is the responsibility of the team to improve whatever is necessary.”